 The health and medical history of each donor is carefully screened.
 If a person is considered high-risk for infection or problems, he or she isn’t accepted as a blood donor.

 All donated blood is tested for infections such as hepatitis, syphilis, west Nile virus, human T-lymphotropic virus, bacteria, and HIV (the virus that causes AIDS).
 If the tested blood is found to be unsafe, it is not used for transfusion and not given to another person.

 Blood is divided into four general types: A, B, AB, and O. Blood also has Rh types: positive (+) and negative (-).
 Your child must only receive blood products that are compatible with his or her blood type.
 A sample of your child’s blood is tested for compatibility with donated blood.
 This is done before blood products are prepared for a transfusion.

 A child may need a blood transfusion during a planned surgery.
 Family and friends can have their blood tested for compatibility and donate blood for a child before the surgery.
 This needs to be done at least 7 day(s) in advance.
 This is because the blood must be tested for safety.
 Research has shown that blood directed by a family member is NOT safer than blood from the regular donor pool.

-A blood transfusion takes place in a blood center, hospital room, or operating room.
-It usually lasts 1 to 2 hours.
+A blood transfusion takes place in a blood center, infusion center, hospital room, or operating room.
 Your child’s healthcare provider will discuss the blood transfusion with you before it’s done.
 You’ll need to give permission for the blood transfusion by signing a consent form: